 What is the Penalty for Failing to File a Tax Return by the Due Date?

 Under §6651 of the Internal Revenue Code a penalty is imposed for failure to file a tax return.
 This penalty is 5% of the tax return balance due; and 5% for each additional month the tax return is not filed but not to exceed 25% in the aggregate.
-Therefore it is more important for a taxpayer with a tax return balance due to timely file than a taxpayer due a refund, since the taxpayer receiving a refund will not be subject to a failure to file penalty.
+Therefore it is more important for a taxpayer expecting to owe to timely file than a taxpayer expecting a refund because the taxpayer receiving a refund will not be subject to a failure to file penalty.

 An Extension of Time to File is Not an Extension of Time to Pay!

 Beware of Trap!
-Remember, an extension is an extension of time to file your tax return, not to pay the tax.
+Remember, an extension is an extension of time to file the tax return, not to pay.
 Therefore taxpayers need to estimate the amount of tax that will be owed and submit payment with the extension.
-IRS TRAP-> the IRS can VOID your extension!
+IRS Trap → the IRS can VOID your extension!
 If the IRS determines the estimate was not reasonable the extension will be voided (as if the extension was never filed).
 If this happens the taxpayer will be subject to a failure to file penalty.

 The Solution = File Tax Return and Apply for an Installment Agreement.